Ranulf Flambard: Work under Rufus

 Before the death of William the Conqueror, Ranulf held a prebend in the diocese of Salisbury.
 Early in the reign of Rufus he held the offices of dean of Christchurch in Twynham, Hampshire and was a prebendary of London and Lincoln.
 He was still keeper of the king's seal, and also may have been in charge of the royal scriptorium.
 He is usually described as the chaplain of Rufus, but he is also called treasurer and sometimes capitalis justicaiarius.
 Other times his role is given the title procurator.
 William of Malmesbury calls him the "manager of the whole kingdom".

-At Christchurch, Ranulf reduced the number of canons serving the church from 25 to 13, through not replacing clerks who died.
-Ranulf kept the revenues that would have gone to the missing canons and used it to rebuild the church.
-Some medieval sources claim that in rebuilding the church at Twynham, he not only demolished the church he was replacing, but nine others that were nearby.
+At Christchurch, Ranulf reduced the number of canons serving the church from 25 to 13 by not replacing clerks who died.
+Ranulf kept the revenues that would have gone to the missing canons and used them to rebuild the church.
+Some medieval sources claim that in rebuilding the church at Twynham, he not only demolished the church he was replacing but nine others that were nearby.

 As chief financial administrator, Ranulf bore the brunt of the chronicler's condemnations for extortion and efforts to increase royal revenues.
 Besides attempts to increase the efficiency of collection and the rate of taxation, Ranulf created new methods of raising money.
 One of his new measures in revenue collection came in 1094, when the fyrd, or English militia, was assembled to fight in Normandy against the king's brother Robert Curthose.
 When all the men had assembled, instead of sending them to Normandy, Ranulf dismissed them, after collecting the 10 shillings that each man had been given by their district for maintenance.
 Ranulf then spent the money on mercenaries.
 Ranulf also actively pressed lawsuits, including bringing suit against Anselm on the day of Anselm's consecration as Archbishop of Canterbury.
 Another innovation was the attempt to collect a relief, much like the relief due from vassals at the death of an overlord, from the under-tenants of church lands when the church office changed hands.
 This attempt came at the death of Wulfstan, Bishop of Worcester in 1095, when the king sent writs to the free tenants of the bishop, setting the amount of relief owed to the king.
 This attempt was not repeated, however.